elba7r/system-v9/erpnext/docs/user/manual/en/stock/batch.md

 # Batch

-Batch feature in ERPNext allows you to group multiple units of an item, and assign them a unique value/number/tag called Batch No.
+Batch feature in Revalue ERP allows you to group multiple units of an item, and assign them a unique value/number/tag called Batch No.

 This is done based on the Item.
 If the Item is batched, then a Batch number must be mentioned in every stock transaction.
 Batch numbers can be maintained manually or automatically